Winds-Studio/Leaf/README.md

 Also see [PaperMC/Paper](https://github.com/PaperMC/Paper) and [PaperMC/Paperweight](https://github.com/PaperMC/paperweight) for the license of some material used by this project.

 ## 📜 Credits
 Thanks to these projects below.
-Leaf just mix some of their patches together.<br>
+Leaf includes some patches taken from them.<br>
 If these excellent projects hadn't appeared, Leaf wouldn't have become great.

 - [Gale](https://github.com/Dreeam-qwq/Gale) ([Original Repo](https://github.com/GaleMC/Gale))